Istanbul pogrom

-The pogrom greatly accelerated emigration of ethnic Greeks from Turkey, in particular the Greeks of Istanbul.
+The pogrom greatly accelerated emigration of Christian Greeks from Turkey, in particular the Greeks of Istanbul.
 The Greek population of Turkey declined from 119,822 in 1927, to about 7,000 in 1978.
 In Istanbul alone, the Greek-speaking population decreased from 65,108 to 49,081 between 1955 and 1960.
 The 2008 figures released by the Turkish Foreign Ministry placed the number of Turkish citizens of Greek descent at 3,000–4,000; while according to the Human Rights Watch (2006) their number was estimated to be 2,500.

 The attacks have been described as a continuation of a process of Turkification that started with the decline of the Ottoman Empire, as roughly 40% of the properties attacked belonged to other minorities.
 The pogrom has been compared in some media to the Kristallnacht, the 1938 pogrom against Jews throughout Nazi Germany.

-In 2009, Turkish then-Prime Minister Erdogan said that Turkey has committed mistakes, and that: "Those minorities with different ethnic identities were expelled from our country in the past.
-It was result of fascist policy."
+In 2009, Turkish then-Prime Minister Erdogan said that Turkey had committed mistakes, and that: "Those minorities with different ethnic identities were expelled from our country in the past.
+It was a result of fascist policy."